Grow | Harvest | Make with Lavender

 Narrow, long leaves with rounded tips

-Long spikes with small blueish purple flower buds
+Long spikes with small bluish purple flower buds

 Strong fragrance